Childhood Education and Family Studies, Preschool Children, Education and Development II, Certificate of Completion

 In Oregon, students must be listed on the Oregon Central Background Registry (CBR).
 To begin this process, visit the State of Oregon Early Learning Division to be prepared to complete practicum work in a certified early learning center, apply for a background check, and receive additional information regarding how to comply with fingerprinting requirements.

 Students must complete a minimum of 46 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of ‘C’ or better.
-Practicum and student teaching courses require students to pass CLASS assessments to successfully complete the courses.
 One course must be completed at Southwestern before the Certificate of Completion is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).